BoxBoxAI/.github/profile/README.md

 ## What’s Cooking in the BoxBoxAI Kitchen?

-BoxBoxAI ain't just any website and app, sugar.
+BoxBoxAI ain't just any website and app.
 Here's what we're serving:

 1. **Chat Model Comparison**:
    - We’re lining up all the chat models you can throw a pair of heels at, so you can compare and find which one's got the sassiest and smartest response for your queries.